UCI-CCDC/uci-ccdc.github.io/ctf.md

 ### When

-Our CTF will be held on Saturday April 4, week one of spring quarter.
-The location is still to be determined, but will still be on the UCI campus.
+Our CTF will be held on Saturday April 4, week one of spring quarter In DBH 6011.

 ### Prizes